Electricity meters are installed in almost every Australian home and business and have three uses:

 As technology and energy markets develop rapidly, smart meters and other devices will benefit individual customers.
 Customers should receive practical information and more rewarding tariff structures that match their needs; be able to control their energy use to get better deals and participate in new markets, such as exporting energy to the Grid through solar panels or supporting energy storage options, as these develop commercially.

-ENA is concerned to ensure that the metering framework deliver cost effective outcomes in the interests of consumers.
-ENA supports a metering framework that achieves desired benefits at the lowest societal cost by:
+Energy Networks Australia is concerned to ensure that the metering framework deliver cost effective outcomes in the interests of consumers.
+Energy Networks Australiasupports a metering framework that achieves desired benefits at the lowest societal cost by:

 - Enabling a safe, competitive, open and fair market for demand side services;